jysandy/sandtrace/notes.md

 This file is here for me to note down things about the project's design and so forth.
 I jot down my thoughts here.
 It helps me keep myself organized, since I often have to take breaks from working on sandtrace due to college/other commitments.

-####Black screen of death
+####Messed up colours
-Sandtrace is just spitting out a black screen as of now.
-This is likely because the camera is pointing in the wrong direction.
-I need to compute the centroid of all the geometry and aim the camera at it.
+The model's colours are all screwed up.
+Need to debug this.
+First I'll try without texturing.

 ####Octree
-Sandtrace is taking over 6.5 minutes to render a model with 3750 triangles.
 I really need to use an octree to speed up the intersection testing.

 ####Randomized tests
 Improve the randomized tests.
 Right now they are all failing left and right.
 Clearly there's some mathematical error.